3kh0/ext-remover/README.md

 ### What is it?

-An exploit that allows for unrestricted internet access outside of goguardian's control
+An exploit that allows for unrestricted internet access outside of GoGuardian's control

 ### How to use it?

-**Teacher's can still see your screen, but they can't block or close any of your tabs.**
+**Teachers can still see your screen, but they can't block or close any of your tabs.**

 **YOUR TEACHER NEEDS TO HAVE SET A TAB LIMIT.
 TRY OPENING TONS OF TABS TO CONVINCE THEM TO ENABLE TAB LIMITS**.

 1. create a bookmark named anything: `javascript: window.onbeforeunload = ()=>{return false;}`
 2. Hold down CTRL and then SPAM CLICK the bookmark until you're well above the tab limit, opening a bunch of `about:blank` pages.
-3. It might ask if you want to leave this page, this is goguardian trying to close it.
+3. It might ask if you want to leave this page, this is GoGuardian trying to close it.
 Say No, and click `Prevent from creating additional dialogues`.
 4. Enjoy your unblocked stay!

 #### Discovered by @py660